FriendlyIllusion/illusion.js/README.md

 Prefetch.js
 ===========

-A simple JavaScript library that use link prefetching on the mousedown event to cache the page before the user see it.
+A proof of concept JS library that use browser link prefetching when the user click on a link to "load the page faster".
+Dynamic creation of link prefetching only works in Chrome in Internet Explorer, for now.

 ## Installation